The Living Expenses Support Scheme (LESS) is here to help students who are in need of additional financial support during the academic year.

 - September 2016 onwards: full maintenance loan (grant not available)

-In addition to this, usually students should be in receipt of the full tuition fee loan.
+In addition to this, usually students should have taken out the full tuition fee loan.

 I’m a part-time undergraduate student

 If you started your course before September 2018, you must be studying at least 25% of the full-time equivalent course and have applied for the part-time Tuition Fee Loan from Student Finance England.

 If you started your course after September 2018, you must be studying at least 25% of the full-time equivalent course and have applied for the part-time Tuition Fee Loan from Student Finance and also be getting the full part-time maintenance loan based on your household income.